-Hawaii’s top court rejects complaint challenging Nov.
-3 vote
+Hawaii certifies Biden’s win of state’s presidential vote

-HONOLULU (AP) — The Hawaii Supreme Court on Tuesday dismissed an elections complaint challenging the entirety of the Nov.
-3 general election in the islands, clearing the way for the results of the state’s presidential vote to be certified.
+HONOLULU (AP) — Hawaii on Tuesday certified the results of its presidential vote after the state Supreme Court dismissed an elections complaint challenging the entirety of the Nov.
+3 general election in the islands.

+President-elect Joe Biden won 63.1% of Hawaii’s vote, compared to President Donald Trump’s 34%, according to the final summary report from the state Office of Elections.
+Hawaii has four electors in the Electoral College, which is due to meet next Monday.

+The pending court case had held up certification of the presidential vote for more than two weeks.

-The state’s highest court, in a unanimous ruling, said the plaintiffs lacked standing to challenge the results of all federal, state and county races.
+The justices, in a unanimous ruling, said the plaintiffs lacked standing to challenge the results of all federal, state and county races.
 Further, even if the plaintiffs had standing, they failed to prove any facts in support of their claims, the order said.

-Hawaii was one of just two states that hadn’t certified the results of the presidential race.
-West Virginia was the other.

-Hawaii’s chief elections officer hasn’t indicated when he would certify the results.
-President-elect Joe Biden won 63.2% of Hawaii’s vote, compared to President Donald Trump’s 33.9%

 The complaint was filed by three unsuccessful candidates for office — one Republican and two non-partisans.
 It sought to invalidate the 2020 primary and general elections and have the state hold new contests.